All Episodes

 Of course, the monastery in Essex.

-A Hezekast is somebody who attempts to acquire the prayer of the heart and by acquiring the prayer of the heart, acquire the Holy Spirit, and by acquiring the Holy Spirit ultimately the sort of I guess the tangible goal is the ability to perceive the uncreated light, which is God.
+A hesychast is somebody who attempts to acquire the prayer of the heart, and by acquiring the prayer of the heart, acquire the Holy Spirit.

-Because of course there's the Psalms in the Old Testament that says pray without ceasing.
+Because, of course, there's the Psalms in the Old Testament that says, pray without ceasing.

 That's what we need to be doing.

-It's how we say you can become a saint.
+And it's how we say you can become a saint.

-Because it it's very it i it's very seductive, this th this idea.
+It's very, it's very seductive, this idea.

-He was just like, yeah, he he blessed me.
+He was just, he blessed me.

-He gave me a he told me all about this prophecy.
+He told me all about this prophecy.

 Yeah, yeah.

-Um but you were saying that he made prophecies about the vaccine or something.
+But you were saying that he made prophecies about the vaccine or something.

 He did.

-And he didn't say it was the mark of the beast, but he said it would be a precursor to the mark of the beast, and I think that's exactly what we experienced during the COVID hysteria.
+And he didn't say it was the mark of the beast, but he said it would be a precursor to the mark of the beast.

-When when did he say this?
+When did he say this?

-Uh this would have been in the late 80s.
+This would have been in the late 80s.

-Well, he was right.
+But he was right.

 He was right.

-Bulgaria, of course, which James knows very well, had one of the lowest vaccination rates in all of Europe because the Orthodox people there just they they even if they hadn't heard St. Paisios's prophecies, they they have this innate understanding of eschatology and of how Christian history will develop, and this mandated vaccine for a dubiously existent disease was not something they were excited about.
+Bulgaria, of course, which James knows very well, had one of the lowest vaccination rates in all of Europe because the Orthodox people there just, even if they hadn't heard St. Paisios'prophecies, they have this innate understanding of eschatology and of how Christian history will develop.

 That's right.

-We should just mention the Moldovans, because you I didn't come this time, I went last year.
+We should just mention the Moldovans because you, I didn't come this time.

-It's a confusing situation, obviously, because basically the European Union is using Romania And the Romanian church to encroach on the ecclesiastical territory of the Moldovan Orthodox Church, which is under the Moscow Patriarchate, Patriarch Kirill in the Russians.
+It's a confusing situation, obviously, because basically the European Union is using Romania and the Romanian Church to encroach on the ecclesiastical territory of the Moldovan Orthodox Church, which is under the Moscow Patriarchate, Patriarch Kirill, in the Russians.

-They are taking they're finding priests that uh you know, in Moldova it's not a very wealthy country, so they're bribing priests, telling them to leave the Russian church and to join this new schismatic body.
+So they're bribing priests, telling them to leave the Russian church and to join this new schismatic body.

 If anyone knows about what's going on in Ukraine, for example, with the church persecution there, it's a very similar situation.

-Strongly stood against the vaccine, and Archbishop Markel has been fined thousands of euros, held up at the airport, interrogated, had his things searched just for trying to go on a pilgrimage to the Holy Land, or just for trying to go celebrate the liturgy with his Russian brother bishops.
+And Archbishop Markel has been fined thousands of Euros, held up at the airport, interrogated, had his things searched just for trying to go on a pilgrimage to the Holy Land or just for trying to go celebrate the liturgy with his Russian brother bishops.

 So it's not behind the paywall because that information really needs to get out there.

-They reject a lot of this globalist stuff, and one of the main reasons they did that was because they have such a strong episcopacy in their church there.
+And one of the main reasons they did that was because they have such a strong episcopacy in their church there.

-And as Moldova is a is the the powers that we are trying to graft Moldova into the European Union, take it away from the Russian world, which it has always been a part of, most Moldovans speak Russian as well as Romanian.
+And as Moldova is the powers that be are trying to graft Moldova into the European Union, take it away from the Russian world, which it has always been a part of.

-Uh it's clear that one of the things they had to do before they could achieve that is destroy the church there, and that that is that's what's currently ongoing.
+It's clear that one of the things they had to do before they could achieve that is destroy the church there.

-Uh we've heard of people being threatened with physical assault by uh agents of secret police forces, so it's truly something out of the Soviet Union.
+We've heard of people being threatened with physical assault by agents of secret police forces.

 Archbishop Markel.

-Um I asked him how he knew that the vaccines were bad.
+I asked him how he knew that the vaccines were bad.

 Do you remember what he said?

-Yeah, you you you one sort of imagines they're living in the dark ages.
+One sort of imagines they're living in the dark ages.

-It ain't gonna fly.
+It ain't going to fly.

-It's it's like old school.
+It's like old school.

 The idea that they should be forced to adopt these new ways is outrageous.

-That's true, and we should be like them, actually.
+And we should be like them, actually.

-Because the world imagine if there'd been a bit more resistance to all the nonsense.
+Imagine if there'd been a bit more resistance to all the nonsense.

 You're a bloke.

-Sorry, the girls need I know they're rubbish, but they need to kick around the ball or have boxing matches, if if you think it's right for women to fight one another in a ring, but if you those who want to do it, they should do so without fear of being beaten up by a bloke.
+I know they're rubbish, but they need to kick around the ball or have boxing matches if you think it's right for women to fight one another in a ring.

-I love the way he brings he he's su I mean have you ever met a more ortho pro than Conrad?
+I mean, have you ever met a more ortho bro bro than Conrad?

 Little Conrad.